WTO mulling intellectual property waivers for vaccines | Health

 WTO mulling intellectual property waivers for vaccines

-Ambassadors from World Trade Organisation countries on Wednesday plan to discuss trade rules protecting the technological know-how behind COVID-19 vaccines amid growing pressure on rich nations to relax them as a way to help developing countries fight the pandemic.
+Ambassadors from World Trade Organisation countries on Wednesday resumed discussions on trade rules protecting the technological know-how behind COVID-19 vaccines amid growing pressure on rich nations to relax them — as a way to help poorer countries fight the pandemic.
 The WTO's General Council was taking up a temporary waiver for intellectual property protections that South Africa and India first proposed in October.
 The idea has gained support in the developing world and among some progressive lawmakers in the West.
-Authors of the proposal, which has faced resistance from many countries with influential pharmaceutical industries, have been revising it in hopes of making it more palatable.
+Authors of the proposal, which has faced resistance from many countries with influential pharmaceutical and biotech industries, have been revising it in hopes of making it more palatable.
 No consensus -- which is required under WTO rules -- was expected to emerge from the ambassadors' two-day meeting on Wednesday and Thursday.
-Co-sponsors of the waiver idea were shuttling between different diplomatic missions to make their case, according to a Geneva trade official who was not authorized to speak publicly about the discussions.
-A deadlock persists, and the opposing sides remain far apart, the official said.
+Co-sponsors of the idea were shuttling between different diplomatic missions to make their case, according to a Geneva trade official who was not authorized to speak publicly on the matter.
+A deadlock persists, and opposing sides remain far apart, the official said.

+Some proponents saw more hope for the proposal after US President Joe Biden's top trade official, Katherine Tai, said last month that gaping inequities in access to COVID-19 vaccines between developed and developing countries were ''completely unacceptable,” and that mistakes made in the global response to the HIV pandemic mustn't be repeated.

 Opponents say a waiver would be no panacea.
 They insist that production of COVID-19 vaccines is complex and simply can't be ramped up by easing intellectual property and say lifting protections could hurt future innovation.